 Keep a Backup of Your Site In The Cloud

-I strongly recommend that you utilize a cloud-based backup service for your backups.
+In keeping with this principle, I strongly recommend you also utilize a cloud-based backup service for your backups.

-Getting backup procedures in place initially involves a bit of grunt work with little visible reward.
+Putting backup procedures in place for your WordPress website involves a bit of initial work with little visible reward up front.

 But when your website or web server suddenly suffers a disaster you’ll be glad you made the effort earlier on.
 Your site is valuable intellectual property and investment and you can’t afford not to back it up.